 Maestro grants the ‘researcher’ role (allowing researchers to view their accounts, projects, complete FCOI, etc.) for any of the following situations:

-a.
-A new hire is flagged as ‘Subject to FCOI’ in BPP.
+1. A new hire is flagged as ‘Subject to FCOI’ in Maestro.

-b.
-A person is added as a PI, Co-PI, Co-I to a proposal.
+2. A person is added as a PI, Co-PI, Co-I to a proposal or project.

 SRS provides comprehensive proposal support services.
-You can either begin a proposal in the Maestro system or contact your proposal administrator who will begin the proposal for you in Maestro.
-The sooner you contact your administrator, the better!
-Three weeks or more prior to the sponsor’s deadline is preferred.
+Please contact your proposal administrator who will begin the proposal for you in Maestro.
+The sooner you contact your administrator, the better (three weeks or more prior to the sponsor’s deadline is preferred).

 3. Budget Development